toneengo/aeregui/README.md

 $ cmake -S . -B build -G "Ninja"
 $ cmake --build build
 ```
-7. Copy the output file (build\aeregui.lib) into your project, and link it.
+7. Copy the output file (build\texgui.lib) into your project, and link it.
 ## Linux (CMake)
 1. Install the dependencies with your package manager.
 ### Arch Linux: